- Attend Events

-The National Museum of African Art has the largest publicly held collection of traditional and contemporary African art in the United States.
-Diverse in terms of geography, time period and geography, this collection includes more than 9,000 objects representing nearly every country in Africa dating from ancient to contemporary times, and includes sculptures, textiles, photography, pottery, paintings, jewelry, works on paper, and video art.
+The Smithsonian National Museum of African Art has the largest publicly held collection of traditional and contemporary African art in the United States.
+Diverse in terms of geography, time period and geography, this collection includes more than 12,000 objects representing nearly every country in Africa dating from ancient to contemporary times, and includes sculptures, textiles, photography, pottery, paintings, jewelry, works on paper, and video art.

 The museum's mission, achieved through its research, collections, exhibitions, and programs, is to foster the global appreciation of the visual arts of Africa, the cradle of humanity, and its diasporas.

-The selected intern would be placed in the museum's curatorial department, and their assignment would include object-based work related to a future exhibition.
+The selected intern would be placed in the museum's curatorial department, and his or her assignment would include object-based work related to a future exhibition.

-An interest in African arts and cultures, demonstrated by relevant coursework, travel, research, or other experiences, is required for this internship, as well as a background in curatorial practice and procedures.
+An interest in African arts and cultures, demonstrated by relevant coursework, travel, research, or other experiences, is required for this internship, as well as an understanding background of curatorial practice and procedures.

 AAA On-Site Activities